Summer 2008

 The Art Gallery

-Within the art gallery environment, all sides are equals in the same ceremony, observing and communing.
-Where else and how else, can this happen?
-The walls dividing us dissolve.
-The gallery represents a platform that provides a purposeful place for our mutual self-study and coexistence.
+Where else and how else, can walls dissolve?
+The differences, dividing us can be peacefully and patiently negotiated.
+The visual gallery represents a platform that provides a purposeful place for our mutual self-study and coexistence.
 Our sensitivity to cultural and humanistic diversity within the body, mind and spirit of all peoples can be expressed and respected.
 My life and work have been dedicated to this pursuit.

 Shelby